 Studying the Certificate II in Electrotechnology (Career Start) at Holmesglen

-You will gain experience in the trade and use your skills to make informed choices in the selection of vocational career paths.
-And you will gain a recognised qualification, as well as credits for further training as an apprentice or trainee in the electrotechnology industry.
+Gain experience in the trade and use your skills to make informed choices in the selection of vocational career paths.
+You will gain a recognised qualification, as well as credits for further training as an apprentice or trainee in the electrotechnology industry.

-The course is delivered face to face, online and in simulated work areas.
+The course is delivered face to face, online and through our recently renovated work simulated area.

 For online units, a tablet/laptop is required and for the work simulations, you will require work-wear, work boots and clear safety glasses.